 But of course there are other sights as well.
 Civitavecchia is located in the Etruscan region.
 North and south of Civitavecchia you can follow the Etruscan traces.
 In the south of Rome lies the volcanic lake Lago di Albano, above which rises the summer residence of the Popes in Castel Gandolfo.
 Further east, Assisi is in the Umbria region, with the Basilica of St. Francis.

 Day trips to Rome

-A day trip to Rome is a good choice, especially if you do not know Rome or you want to freshen up your memories.
+Civitavecchia is the port of Rome and a shore leave to Rome is a good idea.
 There are so many sights in Rome that you will inevitably have to choose what interests you most.

 In any case, the shore excursion must be well planned so that you are back on time on the ship.

 The Rome day pass from Civitavecchia is a service by Ticketbar.
 The day pass includes:

 - Train from Civitavecchia to Rome St. Peter and back